 Saint Basil Cathedral

-It impossible not to admire this magnificient cathedral with its different colours, small onions domes and delightful ornamental decorations.
+It impossible not to admire this magnificent cathedral with its different colors, small onions domes and delightful ornamental decorations.
 Ordered in 1552 by Ivan the Terrible, because of the capture of Kazan, and completed in 1560, Saint Basil Cathedral is nowadays a museum.
 This is definitely one of the best things to do in Moscow and a mandatory stop.

 Opening hours: Daily from 11.00 to 17.00, closed on Tuesdays.